opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 2. Enter a search query, for example, `Blue shades for my dad`.
 3. Select **Search**.

-The agent generates the query DSL and returns the search results.
+The agent generates the query domain-specific language (DSL) and returns the search results.
 The generated DSL query is shown in the following image.

 ![Generated query](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-2-gen-query.png)